mihirgan06/smartCapture/README.md

 📅 **Universal Calendar Support** - Generates standard .ics files compatible with Google Calendar, Apple Calendar, Outlook, and more

+🆓 **Completely Free** - No API keys required, works offline, 100% client-side

-🔒 **Privacy First** - API keys are stored locally in your browser, never sent to any server except OpenAI
+🔒 **Privacy First** - All processing happens in your browser, no data sent to servers

 ## How It Works

 1. **Upload a screenshot** of an event (poster, email, social media post, etc.)
-2. **AI analyzes** the image and extracts:
+2. **OCR analyzes** the image and extracts text
+3. **Smart parsing** identifies:
    - Event title
    - Date and time (start/end)
    - Location
    - Description
-3. **Review and edit** the extracted information
+4. **Review and edit** the extracted information
-4. **Download** a calendar file that can be opened in any calendar app
+5. **Download** a calendar file that can be opened in any calendar app

 ## Setup

 ### Prerequisites

 - A modern web browser (Chrome, Firefox, Safari, Edge)
-- An OpenAI API key ([Get one here](https://platform.openai.com/api-keys))
+- No API keys or accounts needed!

 ### Installation

 1. Clone or download this repository
 2. Open `index.html` in your web browser
-3. Enter your OpenAI API key when prompted
-4. Start uploading event screenshots!
+3. Start uploading event screenshots!

 ### Running Locally